Naperville, Illinois: Train service

 Naperville's first rail link to Chicago was established in 1864 by the Chicago, Burlington and Quincy Railroad.
 Naperville now has three tracks belonging to the BNSF Railway that run through the north end of town, with passenger rail service provided by Metra and Amtrak.
 Amtrak's four daily trains through Naperville are the Illinois Zephyr and Carl Sandburg (both destined for Quincy, Illinois), the California Zephyr (destined for Emeryville, California), and the Southwest Chief (destined for Los Angeles).
 A third Metra station was planned on the Suburban Transit Access Route ("STAR") at Wolf's Crossing.
 The project is no longer active since 2012.

+In the 1990s, Naperville was one of six communities that competed to receive a prototype personal rapid transit system that the Regional Transit Authority was planning to build.
+A proposal by Rosemont was instead selected, and such a system was ultimately never built.

 Bus service

 Pace provides rush hour bus service to the Metra stations, and previously, through 2008, had provided for local midday service.
 Both services have always been operated under contract; First Student, a national transportation management firm, is the current contract operator.
 In addition, Pace directly operates bus route 530 from Naperville to Aurora (which serves Aurora's Fox Valley Mall) and bus route 714 from Naperville to Wheaton (which serves the College of DuPage), both through its Fox Valley division.
 Pace also directly operates route 888, a rush hour express route named the "Tri-State Flyer", from Homewood and South Holland to corporate employment sites in the western suburbs, including those in the northern part of Naperville; this route is operated by Pace through its South division.
 Intercity bus service in Naperville consists of a route from Chicago and Naperville to Davenport, Iowa, and points further west, operated by both Burlington Trailways and Greyhound Lines.
 The Burlington Trailways buses stop at the Naperville Metra and Amtrak station, downtown on Fourth Avenue; the Greyhound Lines buses stop at the Route 59 Metra station.